Interpretability Guarantees with Merlin-Arthur Classifiers: Conclusion

-This example demonstrates that Arthur and Merlin can successfully cooperate even with uninformative features as long as Arthur does not have to classify on features by Morgana alone.
-This means to produce similar bounds as our setup, the debate mode needs stronger restrictions on either the allowed strategies of Arthur or the structure of the data space, such that this example is excluded.
+This example demonstrates that Arthur and Merlin can successfully cooperate even with uninformative features, as long as Arthur does not have to classify on features by Morgana alone.
+This implies that to produce similar bounds as in our setup, the debate mode needs stronger restrictions on either the allowed strategies of Arthur or the structure of the data space, such that this example is excluded.